Links on Android Authority may earn us a commission. Learn more.

-The best part of the new remote for me is that it now uses two AAA batteries rather than the coin battery of the old version.
-Nvidia says you’ll get six months of battery life out of the new Shield TV remote.
+The best part of the new remote is that it now uses two AAA batteries rather than the coin battery of the old version.
+Nvidia says you’ll get six months of battery life from the new Shield TV remote.
 You can also use it to control your TV, projector, or soundbar power and volume via improved IR and CEC support.

 The new remote works with existing Shield TVs and can be bought separately for $29.99.

 The existing Nvidia Shield controller isn’t getting an upgrade just yet.
 It’ll continue to serve as your game controller for the new models and will be sold for a couple more years before an upgrade.
 The new Shield supports PS4 DualShock controllers, Xbox One controllers, and a variety of Android game controllers.
-A recent update means it now also supports PS5 DualSense and Xbox Series X/S controllers.
-This all means you don’t have to pay for a new controller if you already have one at home.
+An update also means it also supports PS5 and Xbox Series X controllers.
+It’s all to say that you don’t have to pay for a new controller if you already have one at home.

 What is AI upscaling?

 This is easily the biggest party trick the new Nvidia Shield TV has up its sleeve.
-Traditional upscaling takes a lower quality source and converts it to higher resolution.
+Traditional upscaling takes a lower quality source and converts it to a higher resolution.
 The Shield TV upscales low-resolution 30fps HD content (360p, 720p, 1080p, and 1440p) to pretty convincing 4K quality.
 The magic here is that it does so in real-time.
 The Shield TV Pro can even upscale 60fps content.

 Nvidia achieved this feat using a deep learning neural network and the advanced computing power the Tegra X1+ provides.
 Nvidia trained its neural network by comparing tons of native 4K content with traditionally upscaled 4K content.
 Over time, this created a “difference map” that allowed AI to know what is usually missing.
 The result?
 It can then accurately make predictions for content it hadn’t been trained on.

 Nvidia trained an AI to take an HD source and upscale it to pretty convincing 4K in real-time.